drcode/zek/README.md

 Q: Why do the files for date pages have pipe symbols in them?

 A: Most OSes don't like file names with slashes.
-However, when referencing date pages from within zek you can just use reference dates with the usual hyphens.
+However, when referencing date pages from within zek you can just use reference dates with the usual slashes.

 Q: How do I rename a page?